htcondor/htcondor/docs/version-history/development-release-series-91.rst

   and other systems that have no negotiator.
   :jira:`1192`

-- Added ``-nested`` and ``-not-nested`` options to *condor_gpu_discovery* and updated man page to document them and to expand the documentation of the ``-simulate`` argument.
-Nested output is now the default for GPU discovery.
-  Added examples of new *condor_startd* configuration that is possible when the ``-nested`` option is used for discovery.
-  :jira:`711`

-- Using *condor_hold* to put jobs on hold now overrides other hold conditions.
-Jobs already held for other reasons will be updated (i.e.
-  ``HoldReason`` and ``HoldReasonCode`` changed).
-The jobs will remain held with the updated hold reason until released with *condor_release*.
-  The periodic release job policy expressions are now ignored for these jobs.
-  :jira:`740`

-- The *blahp* now repots the number of cpus allocated to the job when that data is provided by SLURM.
+- The *blahp* now reports the number of CPUs allocated to the job when that data is provided by Slurm.
   :jira:`1207`

 Bugs Fixed: